jvirtanen/dada/README.md

 Dada
 ====

-Dada generates tabular text data.
+Dada is a simple program for generating tabular text data.

 Installation